adobe/contentlake-shared/packages/queue-client/README.md

-# Content Lake Shared - blob-storage
+# Content Lake Shared - Queue Client

-> Blob storage library for Asset Catalog
+> Queue library for Asset Catalog

 This is one of the [Content Lake Shared](https://github.com/adobe/contentlake-shared) libraries.